GYG-be/gyg-be.github.io/_posts/2015-09-09-Workflow-As-Code.markdown

 ---
 layout: post
-title:  "Workflow-As-Code ...
-Culture Drives Freedom And Responsibility"
+title:  "Workflow-As-Code ... getting the culture to drive freedom And responsibility"
 date:   2015-09-09 8:30:00
 categories: Workflow-As-Code
 ---